-The following example shows how to monitor the process called httpd running on a server using this monitor.
-The configuration in poller-configuration.xml has to be defined as the following:
+The following example shows how to monitor the process called httpd running on a server using

 - 1 Name of the process on the system - 2 Test the state if the process is in a valid state, i.e. have a run-level no higher than notRunnable(3) - 3 If the httpd process runs multiple times the test is done for each instance of the process.